SmartTokenLabs/TokenScript/doc/design_paper.md

 The answer to an integrated web requires a few building blocks that weren't in the blueprint: authentication, ownership, transfer of value and trading.

-The web doesn't have a built-in authentication mechanism†.
+The web doesn't have a built-in authentication mechanism[^1].
 The add-on "Sign in with Facebook" merely tried to provide authentication through a trusted 3rd party, which, despite privacy and availability concerns, is only good for account authentication and not for business logic.

-†  Despite the excellent efforts on client/server certificates in TLS, these authentication methods are not for processes, but sites only.
+[^1]: Despite the excellent efforts on client/server certificates in TLS, these authentication methods are not for processes, but only for sites.
 It's a delegation model.
 Imagine a buyer not checking if a title deed is real, but only checks if the seller's name matches the one on the deed.
 That would be the delegation model used in TLS.
 In fact, TLS can't guarantee anything on the website is real, only that the website is real.
+The unit of trust here is certainly not fine enough for web to deliver integrated experience.

-For example, the simple business logic: "the owner of the property is able to check its easement information", doesn't require account authentication on its own and it would be a bad idea to add account authentication on top of it.
-This is because if the property is sold, the new property owner would now need to create a new account at the easement service website and secure it with the proof of ownership to the property.
-This process is onerous and inflexible, as it doesn't allow the owner to authorise the access to a 3rd party like a landscape planner or a pest inspector.
-Such authentication needs are easily found in healthcare, retail and almost every web-based business.
-Today, we repeatedly add more and more accounts to address such integration needs and when our tool is a hammer every problem looks like a nail.
+And "Account authentication" is not a subsitute of web integration.
+For example, the simple business logic: "the owner of the property is able to check its easement information", doesn't require account authentication, and it would be a bad idea to add account authentication on top of it.
+If you force "Account authentication" model, when the property is sold, the new property owner would now need to create a new account at the easement service website and secure it with the proof of ownership to the property.
+This process is onerous.
+It's also inflexible, as it doesn't allow the owner to authorise the access to a 3rd party like a landscape planner or a pest inspector.
+Such integration needs, badly addressed by account authentication, are easily found in healthcare, retail and almost every web-based business.
+Today, we are still adding more and more accounts to address the growing integration needs.
+It's a case of hammering every problem down as if it is a nail.

 The web also doesn't have an ownership or transfer of value mechanism.
 If Alice is interested in a "Magic: The Gathering" card, and it popped up in the market, Alice will need to create an account on a website like mtgox.com, shorthand for "Magic The Gathering: Gox", to trade it.
 She might also need to sort out a payment method with a Paypal account.
 Properly integration is often lacking for complexity or security reasons, and the user has to do it manually.
 For every integration, the user needs to own two accounts and when she wants to use the card in an online game, she will need a third account to login to the game.
 She can't click on a link in an email and immediately use the card in a game.

 It's easy to see that these building blocks are necessary for an integrated web and that blockchains can serve this need, but what's the path to get there?

+The short answer is "tokenisation".
 We assert that the way to get there is a data processing language that defines tokens and their behaviour.
 In such a design, the token is the integration point and the language is the interface for the integrations.
 Tokens seamlessly go accross systems, examplified by a property token being used for renting, insurance, pest inspection, mortgages and many other systems.
 It must define its own behaviour pattern which can be used to interact with users to show the status and allow functions to be natively integrated.
 In other words, a token must have it's own UI and integration logic.

 [a picture of an example of property token that has two statues side by side.
 The left side has an action button (among others) that says Power Connection.
 The right side has the same token, but with a "Leased" label on it, and the "Power Connection" action button is invalidated because now it is with the lessor]